apache/openwhisk-runtime-python/tutorials/local_build.md

 - [Docker](https://www.docker.com/)
 - [curl](https://curl.se/), [wget](https://www.gnu.org/software/wget/), or [Postman](https://www.postman.com/)

-0. Choose/create a folder of your liking
-1. Clone this repo:
+## Clone repo
 ```
 git clone https://github.com/apache/openwhisk-runtime-python
 cd openwhisk-runtime-python
 ```

-2. Build docker
+## Build the docker image

-Build using Python 3.7 (recommended).
+Build docker image using Python 3.7 (recommended).
 This tutorial assumes you're building with python 3.7.
-Run local_build.sh with the correct parameters to build docker
+Run `local_build.sh` to build docker.
+This script takes two parameters as input
+- `-r` Specific runtime image folder name to be built, it can be one of `python3Action`, `python36AiAction`, `python39Action` or `python310Action`
+- `-t` The name for docker image and tag used for building the docker image.
+Example: `action-python-v3.7:1.0-SNAPSHOT`

 ```
-cd /tutorials
+cd tutorials
 chmod 755 local_build.sh
 cd ..
 ./tutorials/local_build.sh -r python3Action -t action-python-v3.7:1.0-SNAPSHOT
 ```

-2.1.
+### Verify docker image

 Check docker `IMAGE ID` (3rd column) for repository `action-python-v3.7`
 ```
 docker images
 ```
-You should see an image that looks something like:
+If the `local_build.sh` script is sucessful, you should see an image that looks something like:
 ```
 action-python-v3.7         1.0-SNAPSHOT ...
 ```

+### (Optional) Tag docker image

-2.2.
-Tag image (Optional step).
-Required if you’re pushing your docker image to a registry e.g. dockerHub
+This is required if you’re pushing your docker image to a registry e.g. dockerHub
 ```
 docker tag <docker_image_ID> <dockerHub_username>/action-python-v3.7:1.0-SNAPSHOT
 ```

+## Run docker image

-3. Run docker on localhost with either the following commands:
+Run docker on localhost with either the following commands:
 ```
 docker run -p 127.0.0.1:80:8080/tcp --name=bloom_whisker --rm -it action-python-v3.7:1.0-SNAPSHOT
 ```